 NWR’s independent members do not affiliate with a specific local group, but can take part in any group’s events and activities.

 NWR independent members can also participate in the national programme of events and activities as individual members.
+This includes eligibility to take part in any local group’s events and activities (prior notice to Local Organiser required), including regional events and the national conference.

 We welcome requests from new or established members to start new local groups.
 You may know women who would like to form a group with you, or NWR can put you in touch with women near you who may wish to join your new group.

 New group organisers receive specific assistance from NWR staff and the members network.
-A comprehensive handbook detailing over 60 years’ experience of starting new NWR local groups is available, and NWR staff are allocated to support efforts and provide materials.
+A comprehensive resource detailing over 60 years’ experience of starting new NWR local groups is available, and NWR staff are allocated to support efforts and provide materials.

 The NWR network